Gearing Up For Back-to-School Weeknight Dinners

 Getting back in the swing of weeknight/schoolnight dinners stands out as a shining example of what can be crazy-making about the re-entry period of fall.
 I’ve just started bracing myself, and thinking about how to make those dinners a bit smoother, calmer, and less stressful.
 Damn, I do this for a living and still find it overwhelming at times.
 Here are some thoughts on getting it done with less craziness:

 - Again and again, get the kids involved.
 Over the weekend, or a quieter moment, let each of your kids pick something they would be happy to eat that week.
 Encourage them to look through cookbooks, poke around online, flip through a magazine or two.
 Then if they are old enough, you might also ask them to: 1) create the shopping list for the recipe, 2) help prep for and cook the recipe, or 3) figure out what else to serve with the dish they picked.

-- Embrace leftovers.
-My family actually really likes it when we have accumulated enough leftovers for a full-on leftover night, where we pull everything out and create some sort of schizophrenic smorgasbord featuring some lemon chicken, fried rice, roasted butternut squash, and the last few spareribs.
+3. Embrace leftovers.
+My family actually really likes it when we have accumulated enough leftovers for a full-on leftover night, where we pull everything out and create some sort of schizophrenic smorgasbord featuring some slices of roast beef, roast chicken, fried rice, roasted butternut squash, and the last few spareribs.
 Add a salad, and it’s quite the buffet.

 4. For those days when it’s simply the reality that people will be eating at different rimes, make a big pot of something durable that can be reheated.
 Hearty soups, chilies, black beans and rice, stews…all of these can sit on the stove over low heat for quite some time, or you can scoop out portions as you need them and heat them in a smaller pot or in the microwave.
 A good fix for nights where parents are working late, kids are trickling in from gymnastics, and so on.